System Design Space

 Drawbacks

-• Update delay until TTL expires
+• Updates wait until the TTL expires

 • No instant invalidation